madiodio/inline-svg-react/README.md

   ]
 }

-// With svgo-loader to strip unneeded `svg` attributes:
+// With svgo-loader to optimize your svg files:

 module.exports = {
   loaders: [